jundalisay/sp/content/en/research/indian/gospel/chapter-19.md

 Again he said to the Divine Mother: "What wrong have I done, Mother?
 Do I ever do anything?
 It is Thou, Mother, who doest everything.
 I am the machine and Thou art its
 Operator.

-(To Rākhāl, smiling) "See that you don't fall!
+(To Rakhal, smiling) "See that you don't fall!
 Don't be piqued and cheat yourself."

 Again addressing the Mother, Sri Ramakrishna said: "Do I weep because I am hurt?
 Not at all: